proknow/proknow-python/docs/api.rst

 API Reference
 =============

-This guide includes a complete API reference.
+This collection of pages includes a complete API reference.

 .. toctree::